mendix/docs/content/developerportal/deploy/licensing-apps-outside-mxcloud.md

 ## 2 Obtaining a Mendix License

-For all deployment options, you will need to obtain a Mendix license from Mendix support.
+You can obtain a Mendix license from Mendix support.

 If you need a *Subscription Secret* to deploy to SAP Cloud Platform or IBM Cloud, you will need to create a ticket with [Mendix Support](https://support.mendix.com).